 We all have our childhood struggles…

-Fast forward.
-Ultimately, I went on to college, got a degree in engineering, entered the workforce, and went on to advance my career to become a general manager and CEO more quickly than anyone around me.
+Ultimately, I went on to college, got a degree in engineering, entered the workforce, and advanced my career to become a general manager and CEO more quickly than anyone around me.

-If you need further reminder of just how tough you really are, be sure to check our collection of bullying quotes.
+If you need a further reminder of just how tough you are, check our collection of bullying quotes.

 From Being Bullied to CEO: The Big AHA

-A big reason women drop out of male dominated college programs and careers is that they feel socially uncomfortable and unwelcome among all the men behaving like men.
+Women drop out of male-dominated college programs and careers because they feel socially uncomfortable and unwelcome among all the men behaving like men.